$240 $163 Save 32%

 - Knit.
 These are your hiking boots that have a knitted upper.
 Knit hiking boots are engineered to be lightweight and provide a glove-like fit for less demanding trails.
 Also, the upper of select knit hikers are reinforced with overlays to enhance their durability.

-Choosing the best hiking boots that fit well
+Choosing the best men's and women's hiking boots that fit well

 How should hiking boots fit?